 Suggested contribution of $1,500 – check should be made payable to St. John's Church.

 Suggested contribution of $500 – check should be made payable to St. John's Church with Rector's Fund in memo line.

-$250 – check should be made payable directly to the organist, Carol Weitner.
+$250 – check should be made payable to St. John's Church with Carol Weitner, Organist in the memo line.
 Rehearsal - $50 per session, excluding immediately preceding ceremony.
 Additional $50 to accompany soloists or instrumentalists.